Ruben1729/enum2map/README.md

 enum2map = "0.1"
 ```

-# Examples
+## Examples
 The way to use the crate is very simple.
-Define an enum with a bunch data associated to it and derive "DeriveStyleKeys".
+Define an enum with a bunch data associated to it and derive "Enum2Map".

 ```rust
 #[derive(Debug, PartialEq, Eq, Clone, Enum2Map)]